 - Do not be rough with your hair.
 I see a lot of my friends who go to town on their hair and are super rough with it.
 What you need to do is to absorb the water from your hair and squeeze it out as effectively as possible.

 - Use a microfiber cloth that reduces frizzy hair.

 - Use multiple towels if required to make the absorption time much quicker.
 A single towel can only take so much water at once.

 Now you know the best way to dry your hair out the best way.
-Let’s list down the steps to drying your hair out.
+But is it the right way for your hair texture too?

 Immediately after you get out of the shower, try to squeeze out the excess water in your hair by just crumpling the hair.
 This will take most of the water out.

-- Tie the towel to your hair and ensure to run other errands.
+- Use the sleeves of the t-shirt to tie it to your hair and ensure to run other errands.

-- This should take most of the moisture out.
-Now take a blow dryer and gently blow dry your hair for not more than 3 to 4 minutes in the lowest possible heat.
+- Wait for your hair to dry overnight.
+Or you can leave it on for 20 minutes-2 hours and then take a blow dryer and gently blow dry your hair for not more than 3 to 4 minutes in the lowest possible heat.

 - Your hair is dry and ready to be styled.